Skip to main content

 The Room and the Setting

 The address on Boulevard Marcel Cahen puts Brasserie des Jardins in the Märel area, away from the tourist-dense centre of Luxembourg City.
-The name suggests greenery, and the visual character of the space leans into that: expect a dining room that reads as unhurried rather than theatrical, with the kind of natural light and unfussy presentation that suits a long weekend brunch rather than a power lunch.
+The name suggests greenery, the visual character of the space leans into that: expect a dining room that reads as unhurried rather than theatrical, with the kind of natural light and unfussy presentation that suits a long weekend brunch rather than a power lunch.
 For the food and travel enthusiast who finds overly designed restaurant spaces alienating, this is reassuring.
 The room tells you what the kitchen intends to do: feed you well, without ceremony.

 Brunch and Weekend Service